 DHCP Settings

 DHCP Server

-Dynamic IP Address: Enable 💌
+Dynamic IP Address: ⊙Enable ○Disable

-Starting IP Address: 192.168.1.100
+Starting IP Address: 100

 Number of Users: 50

-Client Lease Time: 0
+Client Lease Time: o minutes (0 means one day)

 DNS(Required) 1: 0 0 0

 DNS 2: 0 0 0

-DNS 3: 0 0 0
+DNS 3: 0 0 0 0

-WINS: 0 0 0
+WINS: 0 0: 0 0:

-DHCP Client ts Table Apply Undo
+DHCP Client a Tahle Apply Undo

-- Dynamic IP Address Select "Enable" to use the DHCP server option of the router.
-If you already have a DHCP server in your network, set the router's DHCP option to "Disable". - Starting IP Address Enter a numerical value, from 2 to 254, for the DHCP server to start at when assigning IP Addresses. - Number of Users Enter the maximum number of PCs that you want the DHCP server to assign IP Addresses to, with the absolute maximum being 253. - Client Lease Time Enter a number of seconds that you wish the DHCP client PC can lease IP from DHCP server. - DNS Manually key in DNS IP Address that you wish to use for Domain Name service.
-Multiple DNS IP settings are common.
-The first available DNS entry is used in most cases. - DHCP Clients Table Click the DHCP Clients Table button to show current DHCP client information.
+Dynamic IP Address: Select "Enable" to use the DHCP server option of the router.
+If you already have a DHCP server in your network, set the router's DHCP option to "Disable" .
+Starting IP Address: Enter a numerical value, from 2 to 254, for the DHCP server to start at when assigning IP Addresses.
+Number of Users Enter the maximum number of PCs that you want the DHCP server to assign IP Addresses to, with the absolute maximum being 253.
+Client Lease Time: Enter the number of time that DHCP clients (The PCs on